Citation, DOI, disclosures and article data

 Bacteria may arise at the CNS as a result of direct implantation, contagious infection from a local septic process (e.g. sinusitis) or an infected foreign body (e.g. a shunting catheter), or by hematogenous spread 2.

-As the response to these insults are limited and follows a stereotypical fashion, the imaging findings are mostly nonspecific with respect to the causative pathogen.
-Nevertheless, imaging findings are helpful in detecting an abnormality and making differential diagnosis with other noninfectious causes 1.
+As the response to these insults is limited and follows a stereotypical fashion, the imaging findings are mostly nonspecific with respect to the causative pathogen.
+Nevertheless, imaging findings are helpful in detecting an abnormality and making differential diagnoses with other noninfectious causes 1.
+Overall cross-sectional imaging is not sensitive or specific for diagnosing meningitis 7.

-- Regarding MRI there may be increased FLAIR signal relative to normal cortex but this is also not specific for meningitis7.
-On post contrast MRI the most common positive findings are thin and linear leptomeningeal enhancement (however only seen in 50% of patients7).
+On post-contrast MRI, the most common positive findings are thin and linear leptomeningeal enhancement (however, only seen in 50% of patients 7).
 More specifically, if seen, smooth or linear enhancement is more characteristic of acute pyogenic (bacterial) and lymphocytic viral meningitis.
-If a more nodular thick enhancement pattern is seen especially involving the basal cisterns, Leptomeningeal carcinomatosis or granulomatous disease is more likely7.
+If a more nodular thick enhancement pattern is seen especially involving the basal cisterns, leptomeningeal carcinomatosis or granulomatous disease is more likely 7.